Kafka Patterns

 The Publish Loop

-The publisher runs continuously, polling for new events:
+The publisher runs continuously, polling for unpublished events:

 // From: stream-agents/scripts/publish_events_to_kafka.ts